-In 2011, Sue was elected as an Alderman of the Hobart City Council and is on the following committees:
+In 2011, Sue was elected as an Alderman of the Hobart City Council.

-As a Past President of The Rotary Club of Hobart, Sue has a 33 year history with many not-for-profit organisations emanating from her time as Miss Tasmania (1979) and she was recently awarded a Paul Harris Fellowship for her work with Rotary.
-Sue is also a Board member of the Glenorchy Community Fund.
+As a Past President of The Rotary Club of Hobart, Sue has a 35 year history with many not-for-profit organisations emanating from her time as Miss Tasmania (1979) and she was recently awarded a Paul Harris Fellowship for her work with Rotary.